Aybak3k/almokhtaber/md/info.md

 '
 ## Questions

-1) 🇹🇷 The sotry of Santa Claus originated in...
-1) 🇪🇬 Where are the 3 pyramids located?
 1) 🇷🇴 Dracula - vlad tepwe - dracul...
 1) 🇮🇳 Oldest Language :- Sanskrit
 1) 🇮🇩 Home to over 700 different languages and dialects